chillu/silverstripe-recaptcha/README.md

 using Google's [reCAPTCHA v2](https://developers.google.com/recaptcha/docs/display) service.

 In order to use Google's new [Invisible reCAPTCHA](https://developers.google.com/recaptcha/docs/invisible) service, please use the [undefinedoffset/silverstripe-nocaptcha](https://github.com/UndefinedOffset/silverstripe-nocaptcha) module.
+This module is not intended to be used with [reCAPTCHA v3](https://developers.google.com/recaptcha/docs/v3) (see [rationale](https://github.com/chillu/silverstripe-recaptcha/issues/55))

 ## Requirements